mariodavid/mariodavid.github.io/_drafts/2016-1-8-groovyfy-cuba-app.md

 {% endhighlight %}

 The map constructor gives you a cartesian product on the possible constructors.
 Using a map as the parameter list in general (not just in the constructor) can be a very good idea, because it drastically increases the readability of the code compared to parameter lists where the third and the firth parameter is a boolean, and nobody is able to know what that actually indicates.

+More differences that differtiates Groovy from Java can be found in the [Groovy style guide](http://www.groovy-lang.org/style-guide.html).

+By the way, <code>==</code> is not a reference comparison like in Java.
+Instead the <code>equals</code> method of the objects are called, because like before:

+<div class="well">Groovy changes the default behavior to something that makes sence in most cases</div>

+###